LarsAur/TDT4230-Final-Project/README.md

 # TDT4230-Final-Project
 This was my delivery for the final project in TDT4230 - Graphics and Visualization at NTNU.
 I implemented Portals in OpenGL using stencil buffers.
+Demo video: https://youtu.be/noxH2141WDc

 When playing, portals can be placed by looking at the walls and clicking the mouse buttons.
 The player can move using the `WASD`, `left shift` and `space`.